Japanese Communist Party: Organization

+Central organization

 According to the party constitution, the highest body of the JCP is the Party Congress, organized by the Central Committee every 2–3 years, though it may be postponed in special circumstances.
 Between the congresses, the highest body is the Central Committee, elected by the Party Congress.
 The Central Committee meets two times every year and can also hold a plenum at the request of one-third of its membership.
-The Central Committee is made out of regular and alternate members; the latter can precipitate in Central Committee meetings but cannot vote.
-The Central Committee also elects the Executive Committee of the Central Committee, and its chairpersons and vice-chairpersons, the head of the Secretariat and may also elect the chairperson of the Central Committee.
-The current chairman of the Executive Committee of the Central Committee of the JCP is Kazuo Shii.
-The Central Committee also appoints the Disciplinary Commission and the Audit Commission.
+The Central Committee is made out of regular and alternate members; the latter can participate in Central Committee meetings but cannot vote.
+The Central Committee also elects the executive committee of the Central Committee, and its chairpersons and vice-chairpersons, the head of the Secretariat.
+The current chairman of the executive committee of the Central Committee of the JCP is Tomoko Tamura.
+The Central Committee also appoints the Disciplinary Commission and the Audit Commission, and may elect a Central Committee chairperson; the current Central Committee chair is Kazuo Shii.

-The Executive Committee manages party affairs between Central Committee meetings.
+The executive committee manages party affairs between Central Committee meetings.
 It appoints the members of the Secretariat, which manages the day-to-day affairs of the party center, and the Central Organ Paper Editors Commission.
-It also elects the Standing Committee of the Executive Committee.
+It also elects the Standing Committee of the executive committee.

-The party officially upholds democratic centralism.
-The JCP is unique amongst major Japanese political parties for the continuity of its leaders, with Shii having served as JCP chairman since 2000.